Intro To Tahoe Mountaineering Course

 – Strategies to increase security

 Don’t have all the necessary gear?
-For this course we provide technical gear free of charge on a first come first serve basis.
+For this course we provide technical gear free of charge on a first-come-first-serve basis.
 This includes harness, helmet, mountaineering axe, and more.
+Email the office with your gear needs: info@alpenglowexpeditions.com

 THE ALPENGLOW DIFFERENCE

-As a Tahoe-based guide company with countless expeditions to high-altitude peaks around the world over the last 15 years, we bring a wealth of experience and knowledge to our beloved home mountains.
+With countless expeditions to high-altitude peaks around the world over the last 15 years, we bring a wealth of experience and knowledge to our beloved “home mountain”.
 Our teaching and guiding philosophy has been honed from the flanks of the Himalayan giants to the technical peaks of Peru, and we are beyond excited to be able to bring our program to this fantastic mountain.
 In addition to our international expedition roots, we are accredited by the American Mountain Guides Association (AMGA), being one of the very few guide services in the region to hold such a high standard.
 Each of our guides is trained by the AMGA in the terrain in which they operate, and the program is supervised by internationally licensed IFMGA mountain guides.
 This high standard, along with our many years of experience, translates to a fantastic mountain adventure!

 Fitness